bluekitchen/btstack/chipset/README.md

     ./convert_bts_init_scripts.py main.bts [ble_add_on.bts] output_file.c

 **BTstack integration**:
 - The common code for all CC256x chipsets is provided by *btstack_chipset_cc256x.c*.
-During the setup, *btstack_chipset_cc256x_instance* function is used to get a *btstack_chipset_t* instance and passed to *hci_init* function. *btstack_chipset_cc256x_lmp_subversion* provides the LMP Subversion for the selected init script.
+During setup, the *btstack_chipset_cc256x_instance* function is used to get a *btstack_chipset_t* instance, which is passed to the *hci_init* function. *btstack_chipset_cc256x_lmp_subversion* provides the LMP Subversion for the selected init script.
-- SCO Data is be routed over HCI with `ENABLE_SCO_OVER_HCI` or to PCM/I2S with `ENABLE_SCO_OVER_PCM`.
+- SCO data are routed over HCI with `ENABLE_SCO_OVER_HCI` or to PCM/I2S with `ENABLE_SCO_OVER_PCM`.
 Wide-band speech is supported in both cases.
-For SCO-over-HCI, BTstack implements the mSBC Codec.
+For SCO-over-HCI, BTstack implements the mSBC codec.
 For SCO-over-I2S, Assisted HFP can be used.
 - Assisted HFP: BTstack provides support for Assisted HFP mode if enabled with `ENABLE_CC256X_ASSISTED_HFP` and SCO is routed over PCM/I2S with `ENABLE_SCO_OVER_PCM`.
 During startup, the PCM/I2S is configured and the HFP implementation will enable/disable the mSBC Codec for Wide-band-speech when needed.

 Known issues:
-- The CC2564C v1.5 may loose the connection in Peripheral role with a Slave Latency > 0 when the Central updates Connection Parameters.
-See [https://github.com/bluekitchen/btstack/issues/429](Issue #429)
+- The CC2564C v1.5 may lose the connection in the Peripheral role with a Slave Latency > 0 when the Central updates Connection Parameters.
+See [Issue #429](https://github.com/bluekitchen/btstack/issues/429).

 ## Toshiba

-The Toshiba TC35661 Dual-Mode chipset is available in three variants: standalone incl. binary Bluetooth stack, as a module with embedded stack or with a regular HCI interface.
-The HCI variant has the model number TC35661–007 resp TC35561-009 for the newer silicon.
+The Toshiba TC35661 dual-mode chipset is available in three variants: standalone including a binary Bluetooth stack, as a module with an embedded stack, or with a regular HCI interface.
+The HCI variant has the model number TC35661-007 or TC35561-009, respectively, for the newer silicon.

-We first tried their USB Evaluation Stick that contains an USB-to-UART adapter and the PAN1026 module that contains the TC35661 -501.
-While it does support the HCI interface and Bluetooth Classic operations worked as expected, LE HCI Commands are not supported.
-With the -007 and the -009 models, everything works as expected.
+We first tried their USB Evaluation Stick, which contains a USB-to-UART adapter and the PAN1026 module with the TC35661-501.
+While it supports the HCI interface and Bluetooth Classic operations worked as expected, LE HCI commands are not supported.
+With the -007 and -009 models, everything works as expected.

 **SCO data** does not seem to be supported.

 **Baud rate** can be set with custom command.

-**BD Addr ** must be set with custom command.
+**BD Addr** must be set with a custom command.
 It does not have a stored valid public BD Addr.

 **Init Script** is not required.
 A patch file might be uploaded.

 **BTstack integration**: Support for the TC35661 series is provided by *btstack_chipset_tc3566x.c*.
 During the setup, *btstack_chipset_tc3566x_instance* function is used to get a *btstack_chipset_t* instance and passed to *hci_init* function.
 It enables higher UART baud rate and sets the BD Addr during startup.

 ## Qualcomm Atheros
-Support for QCA Controller over UART is supported by BTstack.
-It requires firmware + configuration files from Qualcomm and a custom chipset support.
+BTstack supports QCA Controllers over UART.
+It requires firmware and configuration files from Qualcomm as well as custom chipset support.
-Please get in touch for commerical projects.
+Please get in touch for commercial projects.